Schwegmann Brothers Giant Supermarkets: Expansion

 On December 5, 1950, Schwegmann opened a second supermarket, one that was exceptionally large for its time.
 The store was located at 2701 Airline Highway in suburban Jefferson Parish, just outside of New Orleans.
 The store was 84,000 square feet, which was almost four times what retailers at the time believed was optimal size for a supermarket, making it the largest supermarket in the United States at the time of its opening.
 The design of the store was three contiguous quonset hut style of buildings with a common facade across all three structures, with no walls separating the three structures.
 While the building had minimal heating, it had a rooftop water-cooling system to keep customers comfortable during the oppressive heat and humidity that is typical of the region.
 Appealing to the emerging automobile culture and suburban expansion of the time, the store property included parking for 2000 cars.
-Schwegmann acquired loans to finance the project, living him sufficiently in debt that he could not develop a complete inventory for the store or purchase cash registers at the time of store opening.
+Schwegmann acquired loans to finance the project, leaving him sufficiently in debt that he could not develop a complete inventory for the store or purchase cash registers at the time of store opening.
 In 1952, Schwegmann opened a full-service pharmacy within the store that sold prescription drugs, a new practice in supermarkets at the time.
 The floor space of the store was fully occupied by 1955.

 The new store on Airline Highway also leased out floor space to other retailers, further developing the one-stop-shopping experience that was uncommon in the early 1950s.
 The leased departments included dry goods, shoes and shoe repair, jewelry, consumer electronics, flowers, a locksmith, and a barbershop.
 The Schwegmann company itself also opened a snack bar and a barroom within the store, allowing consumers to consume alcoholic beverages while shopping.